makersacademy/bowling-challenge/README.md

 ### Strikes
 ````
 As a player, if I knock down all ten pins on the first roll,
-the frame should be marked as a strike (with an X),
+the frame should be marked as a strike,
 so that I can revel in the glory.

 As a player who just achieved a strike,